flutter/website/src/docs/cookbook/networking/background-parsing.md

   1. Add the `http` package
   2. Make a network request using the `http` package
-  3. Convert the response into a List of Photos
+  3. Convert the response into a list of Photos
   4. Move this work to a separate isolate

 ## 1. Add the `http` package